JuliaDynamics/LagrangianDescriptors.jl/README.md

 5. Notice $v$ solves the system backwards.
 If `tspan = (t0, tf)`, then $v$ solves it backwards in the interval `(2t0 - tf, t0) = (t0 - (tf - t_0), t_0)`.
 So, we solve the system forwards and backwards at the same time.
 6. The forward and backward Lagrangian descriptors `L_f` and `L_b` are the forward and backward integrations of the infinitesimal descriptor `M`.
-7. Then, solving an `LagrangianDescriptorProblem` works via an `EnsembleProblem`, where at each new solve, a new initial condition is picked.
+7. Then, solving a `LagrangianDescriptorProblem` works via an `EnsembleProblem`, where at each new solve, a new initial condition is picked.
 8. At the end of each of those solves, we only need to save the values of `Lf[end]` and `Lb[end]`.
 9. We can visualize the Lagrangian descriptor using a heatmap of `Lf[end]`, `Lb[end]` or `Lf[end] + Lb[end]`.
 10. We can also add a flag to build only the forward descriptor `Lf` or the backward descriptor `Lb`.